Feature

 After the call

-When the last participant leaves, Tana automatically generates a tagline and summary for the event, selects representative screenshots from screen shares, extracts action items and decisions as typed documents, and creates structured meeting notes.
+Once everyone has left the call, Tana automatically generates a tagline and summary for the event, selects representative screenshots from screen shares, extracts action items and decisions as typed items, and creates structured meeting notes.
+This runs on its own; you do not need to click anything to start it.

 Every call also produces one canonical summary document pinned to the event, with a deterministic title, a participants line, the tagline and short summary as a lead-in, and AI-written sections for Key Takeaways, Topics Discussed, and Next Steps.
+The summary opens with a wide illustration whose scene is drawn from the conversation.
 If anything went wrong while it was being written, Tana retries on the next webhook so the summary always lands.

 You can re-trigger any of these manually from the outcomes section at any time.
 Re-running extraction updates existing outcomes rather than creating duplicates.